Planting sweet potatoes could not be easier.

 Sweet potato and butternut soup is a great favourite in our family.
 Add to it your own wild leeks and you know that it is truly organic.

 Since acquiring the hens we have no more problems from the sweet potato weevils that devastated our crop over the last couple years.

 Add either coconut milk or dairy cream to make a memorable meal.

 This is without a doubt my favourite tasting soup.
 It has many virtues, not least that you can prepare it very quickly and the added coconut milk contributes the fat that you need to absorbe the beta-carotene.

-Boiling sweet potatoes (compared to roasting or baking which turn them into a high GI food) is the best way keep the GI low.
+Boiling sweet potatoes, compared to roasting or baking which turn them into a high GI food, is the best way keep any possible insulin surge low.